TysonChickens/PythonCrashCourse_Notes/Projects/DataVisualization/DownloadingData/DownloadData.md

 **16-5.
 Explore**: Generate a few more visualizations that examine any other weather aspect you’re interested in for any locations you’re curious about.

 ---

+## Mapping Global Data Sets: JSON Format

+Start mapping the location of these earthquakes and how significant each one was from a data via JSON format.
+The `json` module is used for files in JSON format.
+With Plotly's beginner-friendly mapping tool for location-based data, we can create visualization that show the global distributions of earthquake.

+### Download Earthquake Data

+From the United States Geological Survey's earthquake data feed at <https://earthquake.usgs.gov/earthquakes/feed/>.
+Earthquakes are categorized by their magnitude on the Richter scale.
+The file *eq_1_day_m1.json* includes data for all earthquakes with a magnitude M1 or greater that took place in the last 24 hours.

+### Examining JSON Data

+Opening the file of *eq_1_day_m1.json* is hard to read because the file is formatted more for machines to interpret than humans.
+We also see that it contains dictionaries, and information such as earthquake magnitudes and locations.